 In the last five years, Sierra Leone has made substantial progress towards establishing a national framework for professional standards and competencies.
 The country has a National Professional Standards and Competencies for Teachers and School Leaders (TSC, 2017) which has been mainstreamed the standards into policy documents including the Comprehensive and Harmonized National Teacher Policies, the Teacher Licensing Examination Guidelines and Syllabus and the Collective Agreement Between the Employers of Teachers of Sierra Leone and The Sierra Leone Teachers Union.
-The country may be the first in Africa to have signed an agreement with its teacher union to change the salary structure and grade level of teachers to match the four career stages prescribed by the African Union Commission's (2019a, 2019b) Continental Framework of Standards and Competencies, and Continental Teacher Qualification Framework.
-The Professional Standards and Competencies for Teachers and School Leaders align with continental frameworks.
+As will be discussed in Chapter 4, the country may be the first in Africa to have signed an agreement with its teacher union to change the salary structure and grade level of teachers to match the four career stages prescribed by the African Union Commission (2019a, 2019b).
+The Professional Standards and Competencies for Teachers and School Leaders also align with continental frameworks.
 These positive findings can be summarized as follows: (1) Regulation of teaching in the country has a strong legal foundation; (2) TSC is solidly established to regulate teaching in the country; (3) TSC has significant international recognition as a teaching regulatory authority; (4) TSC has developed a national framework of professional standards and competencies since 2017 and advanced in its implementation; and (5) TSC's national framework of professional standards and competencies are perfectly aligned with the continental and global frameworks.

-The implementation of the professional standards and competencies is no longer a matter of "if" but "how", with some challenges ahead.
-Implementation is underway, but TSC faces challenges, some of which can be summarized as follows: (1) TSC lacks funding to pursue its professional mandates; (2) TSC has a shortage of professional operations staff at headquarters as well as in districts; and (3) TSC still falls short of the required level of digitization of regulatory operations.
-On the other hand, a positive finding from the surveys of teachers and school leaders is that there is a high-level of awareness, knowledge and endorsement of professional standards and competencies among teachers and school leaders.
+The implementation of the professional standards and competencies is no longer a matter of if but how.
+Implementation is underway, yet TSC faces challenges: (1) TSC lacks funding to pursue its professional mandates; (2) TSC has a shortage of professional operations staff at headquarters as well as in districts; and (3) TSC still falls short of the required level of digitization of regulatory operations.
+On the other hand, a positive finding from the surveys of teachers and school leaders is that there is a high-level of awareness, knowledge and endorsement of professional standards and competencies.